All Products

 Kudu fails to start due to Bigboot monitor defect

 A defect in Bigboot V3.5.0 prevents Kudu from restarting after a crash.
-The Bigboot monitor fails to delete the service information from its database, causing subsequent restart attempts to fail.
+The Bigboot monitor fails to remove stale service information from its database, causing subsequent restart attempts to fail.

-Stop Kudu and then start it again by running the following commands directly on the machine.
+Stop Kudu and start it again directly on the machine using the following commands.

 Run the following commands on a core or task node.
-If you run the following commands on a master node, replace kudu-tserver in the commands with kudu-master.
+If you run them on a master node, replace kudu-tserver with kudu-master.

 /usr/lib/b2monitor-current/bin/monictrl -stop kudu-tserver